 The CRD IV Directive introduced a cap on the variable component of remuneration, which cannot exceed the fixed component, with the possibility for the Annual General Shareholders' Meeting to approve a higher maximum ratio of up to 2:1 between variable and fixed components.

-In accordance with the regulation and more specifically with Ordinance n°2014-158 of 20 February 2014 which transposed this Directive, the Annual General Meeting of 20 May 2014 approved a maximum ratio of 2:1 between variable and fixed components of remuneration for the members of the CRD IV Group regulated population.
-This decision will remain in force until reconsidered by the General Meeting.
+The Annual General Meeting of 20 May 2014 has approved a maximum ratio of 2:1 between variable and fixed components of remuneration for the members of the CRD IV Group regulated population.